benquike/cheatsheets/tools/research/angr.md

 Some implementation details:

-1. SimIRStmt defines some common functions:
+1. SimIRStmt defines some common functions for its subclasses to reuse them:
    - \_translate\_expr
    - \_translate\_exprs
    - \_record\_expr
    - \_record\_exprs
    - \_add\_constraints
    - \_write_tmp

+It exports `process` method to handle a VEX IR statement.
+The following is its sequence diagram. `process` calls the `_execute` function of its subclasses which takes an valina VEX IR expression and SimState as argument and construct a corresponding SimIRExpr object(it is fully processed before being returned).

 ![Sequence diagram of SimIRStment.process](./SimIRStmt_process.png)